Skip to content

 Flagship partnership with The University of Queensland

-TUM has had a very special relationship with UQ, one of Australia's top-ranked universities, since 2010.
-Despite the geographical distance, the TUM-UQ bond developed within just a few years into a partnership that spans a variety of disciplines and is characterized by a wide range of activities.
-In addition to numerous successful joint research projects and symposia, various mobility programs for students and administrators have also helped to advance the exchange and cooperation between the two universities at all levels.
+Since 2010, TUM has enjoyed a very special relationship with the University of Queensland (UQ), one of Australia’s top-ranked universities.
+Despite the geographical distance, the TUM-UQ bond has developed within just a few years into a multifaceted partnership spanning numerous disciplines and characterized by a wide range of activities.
+In addition to numerous successful joint research projects and symposia, various mobility programs for students, doctoral candidates, and administrative staff have also helped to advance exchange and cooperation at all levels.

 Partnership highlights